-Artists Create Virtual Gallery to Inspire Climate Joy
+Artists Created a Virtual 360° Gallery to Inspire Climate Joy

 As communities emerge from the darkest days of a pandemic, dozens of artists have gathered their work to celebrate life on earth.
 Through a virtual 360° gallery presented by the Asian American Women Artist Association, visitors are transported to SOMArts Cultural Center in downtown San Francisco, where they can view Sowing Agency, an exhibit inspired by acts of climate resistance, small and large, around the world.